Organ Awards

 Organ Scholarships at Gonville & Caius College were established at the end of the nineteenth century, following the arrival of Charles Wood as ‘Organist Scholar’ in 1889.
 Since then a large number of cathedral and church organists have learnt their trade at the College, including John Sanders (formerly at Gloucester Cathedral), Martin Neary (formerly at Winchester Cathedral and Westminster Abbey), and James Thomas (formerly at St Edmundsbury Cathedral), and most have proceeded to pursue a musical career in one field or another.
 Amongst recent graduates, all have found professional work as musicians, in jobs such as working as a repetiteur, conducting an early–music group, school teaching, and freelance organ and continuo playing.

 Some organ scholars spend a gap year in a Cathedral environment before coming up.
 Others have preferred to take up a Cathedral scholarship after graduating.
-Most organ scholars read Music, and the College normally takes around 5 students to read Music each year.
-The Director of Studies in Music is Matthew Martin and the composer Professor Robin Holloway is also a Fellow.
+The Director of Studies in Music is Jeremy Summerly and the composer Professor Robin Holloway is also a Fellow.

-Appointments can be made at any time of the year to visit Caius and talk to Matthew Martin
+Appointments can be made at any time of the year to visit Caius and talk to Director of Music, Matthew Martin